Timeline of the SARS-CoV-2 Omicron variant: 16 December

-New Zealand confirmed its first case of the Omicron variant, an individual who arrived in Auckland from Germany via Dubai on December 10.
+New Zealand confirmed its first case of the Omicron variant, an individual who arrived in Auckland from Germany via Dubai on 10 December.

 Indonesia confirms its first case.
 Malaysia reports its second case, and Poland its first.

 Fifteen people are hospitalized in the UK.
 The antibody treatment Evusheld produced by AstraZeneca is shown to retain neutralising activity against Omicron, whereas Regeneron's Ronapreve therapy proves to be less effective.

 Despite there being few confirmed cases, wastewater samples in Orange County, Florida test nearly 100% for Omicron.
 Exactly six months after lifting its mask mandate, California reinstates it.

 The State of Palestine reported its first three cases, in returnees from abroad.

 17 December

 New Zealand has reported three more Omicron cases at the border.
-These cases were had arrived in Auckland from Dubai on December 11 and traveled to a managed isolation and quarantine in Rotorua on a bus chartered for international arrivals.
+These cases were had arrived in Auckland from Dubai on 11 December and traveled to a managed isolation and quarantine in Rotorua on a bus chartered for international arrivals.

-In the U.S. modeling by the CDC presented to state health leaders projects that Omicron will peak in January 2022, the case load having increased seven-fold in one week.
+In the US modeling by the CDC presented to state health leaders projects that Omicron will peak in January 2022, the case load having increased seven-fold in one week.
 How Omicron and Delta will interact is not clear in these models, however, and furthermore the prospect of those major variants on top of influenza is of grave concern.
 (A smaller Omicron surge in spring is also possible.)

 As it is, the variant is projected to become the dominant strain within a week.

 The R number for Omicron in the UK is estimated to be between 3 and 5, Dr. Susan Hopkins, chief medical advisor at the UK Health Security Agency reported.
 The variant becomes the dominant strain in Scotland.
 In Denmark it accounts for one-fifth of all cases, and in Ireland 35%.

 Qatar reports its first four cases, imported from abroad.